Harry-S-W/OAS/README.md

-# Oromotor Asymmetry System (OAS) v0.2.0
+# Motor-Oral Speech Analysis & Integrated Computation (MOSAIC)

-Oromotor Asymmetry System (OAS) is a mathematical system which tracks mouth and jaw movement and correlates those measurements to a [parselmouth/praat](https://parselmouth.readthedocs.io/en/stable/#) analysis.
+Motor-Oral Speech Analysis & Integrated Computation (MOSAIC) is a mathematical system which tracks mouth and jaw movement and correlates those measurements to a [parselmouth/praat](https://parselmouth.readthedocs.io/en/stable/#) analysis.
 OAS has three measurement "units": core measurements, complex measurements, and praat based measurements.

 ## Core measurements
 Core measurements serve as the backbone for the higher-level measurements used in facial tracking.
 It follows a simple pipiline.